Kelinago/VK-friends/README.md

 pip install -r requirements.txt
 ```

-Then paste your VK application's settings
+Then edit your VK application's settings in config.json

 ```
     ...